jagmeet123/Website_Automation/README.md

 For Finding the path of the logo uploaded on the website

 # fs:
 For Finding the path of the latest screenshot of the website that need's to be uploaded on their social media handles.

+# Run the code

+1. Create a account on https://www.bookmark.com/
+2. Add your username and password in the Automation_script.js(line 13,14,15,16)
+3. Create a Folder named capture in the same directorywhere your Automation_script.js is kept - which will contain the screenshot of your website
+4. Download 1.jpg and change the path of the image (line 73)
+5. Run the code using node Automation_script.js